-When I received this recipe, the following was printed at the top of the page, “Funeral Sandwiches – Great for hungry tummy snacks at the end of a day of eating sweets.”
+Dear Cook, when I received this recipe, the following was printed at the top of the page, “Funeral Sandwiches – Great for hungry tummy snacks at the end of a day of eating sweets.”
 Without ever having tasted one, I made them for volunteers working for the WLJN Radio Sharathon.
 When I did take my first bite, I was sold on them!
 I told myself, this would be perfect for late evening snacks at our family Christmas.
-You make them a day ahead, such a convenience, and before serving, just heat them for twenty to twenty-five minutes.
+They are made a day ahead, such a convenience.
+Before serving, they just need to be heated for twenty to twenty-five minutes.
 Twenty-four little sliders in a 9 by 13 pan, perfect.
-I’ll make two pans.
+I’ll make two pans for Christmas.
 BUT they are so out-of-this-world delicious that the gathering of thirty some will wish that I had made more!
 Without a doubt!

 Oh, I forgot to mention that the sandwiches are called funeral buns because they are so good they-are-to-die-for!

 For a printed copy, with or without photo, click green dot on left side at the bottom of this page.